-The first stage in obtaining a faculty is to seek advice from the Diocesan Advisory Committee (DAC).
+Obtain a faculty to seek advice from the Diocesan Advisory Committee (DAC).
 DAC members have a range of expertise covering building conservation, archaeology etc. This expertise is freely available, and parishes should contact the DAC at the earliest stage to enable the Committee's advice to be included in the project planning.
 Discussions can also include other bodies such as the Church Buildings Council, Historic England, the National Amenity Societies (such as the Victorian Society, Historic England etc) and your local authority.